Staying Safe in the Summer: Safety Tips for Drivers, Pedestrians, and Cyclists

 A road trip is always a great idea, but before you pack the car and the kids remember to:

-- Have a mechanic look over your car and top-up all fluids, before leaving.
+- Make sure your vehicle is revved up and roadworthy.
+Have a mechanic look over your car and top-up all fluids before leaving.

 - Plan to drive 300 to 400 kilometres a day.
 By limiting how much you drive, you'll be able to stop at roadside attractions, enjoy meals and take breaks.
 Aim to stop driving by dinner, so you can eat and relax for the rest of the evening.